IgorSprovieri/weekly-api/readme.md

 ### _Igor Sprovieri Pereira_

 Programming student since 2013, started working with Unity C# in 2020, paticipated in 16 team projects as a freelancer and his own game studio.
 At this time, he was a tutor on Crie Seus Jogos company, helping students and writing articles to company's website.
 In 2022 he decided to learn web development with HTML, CSS and JS.
-Actually he is back-end programmer and he is specializing in node.js, mongoose, postgres and sequelize.
+Actually he is fullstack programmer and he is specializing in react.js, node.js, docker, mongoose, postgres and sequelize.